How we got here

 Most legislative changes made in New York and around the nation are done through representative democracy – in which voters select representatives, who then are charged with passing laws.
-However, in nearly half of US states, there are forms of Direct Democracy available through initiative and referendum.
+However, in about half of US states, there are forms of Direct Democracy available through initiative and referendum.